 Saving money for retirement is something that just about everyone knows they should be doing.
-The sad reality however, is that very few of us are actually saving enough money to allow us to be able to enjoy a financially comfortable retirement.
+The sad reality, however, is that very few of us are actually saving enough money to allow us to be able to enjoy a financially comfortable retirement.
 So, how much money should we be saving each month towards our retirement?
 That all depends on how much you hoped to have saved up by the time you retire.
-If you have a goal in mind, for example if you want to be a millionaire by the time you retire, then you may have to work a bit harder than the average Joe.
+If you have a goal in mind that you want to be a millionaire by the time you retire, then you may have to work a bit harder than the average Joe.
 Plus, there are always several other factors that are different for every situation.

 This method of figuring out how you should be budgeting your monthly income is one of the most popular and easiest to use.
 Start by figuring out what your total net income is for the month, or your “take home” pay.
 Once you have this figure, you can break it down by the following:

 So, let’s say that John Smith earns a salary from his employer that yields $2,500.00 a month in take-home pay.
-By using the rule above, his budget would break down something like this:
+With the rule above, his budget would break down something like this:

-$1,250/month: Rent or mortgage payment, utilities, food, car payment and gas for vehicle.
+$1,250/month: Rent or mortgage payment, utilities, food, car payment, and gas for a vehicle.
 This category should include all of the expenses that he simply cannot live without.
-When you take into consideration all the things that fall under this category, the amount Mr. Smith should be paying for his housing ideally should be less than 1/3rd of his total net income.
+When you consider all the things that fall under this category, the amount Mr. Smith should be paying for his housing ideally should be less than 1/3rd of his total net income.

 $750/month: Luxury items that Mr. Smith could probably live without, but doesn’t want to.
 This includes his cable tv, weekend golf trips with friends, and his habit of buying nice shoes.

 $500/month: Savings put aside each month.
-At least $250-$300 of this should go to an IRA or 401(k) plan, but the rest can be put aside to save up for the new car he has been wanting.
-If he hopes to be a millionaire by the time he retires, he will want to adjust this savings amount to be quite a bit higher.
+At least $250-$300 of this should go to an IRA or 401(k) plan, but the rest can be put aside to save up for the new car he wants.
+If he hopes to be a millionaire by the time he retires, he will want to adjust this savings amount to be higher.